Visual Concepts: History

 Visual Concepts was founded in 1988 by programmer Scott Patterson and brothers Greg and Jeff Thomas, and was originally based in a small office above a bank in Novato, California.
+In 1992, programmer Cary Hammer, who worked as a freelancer for the company left to found Unexpected Development.
+In 1994, more employees left to found Tiburon Entertainment, mainly to take production of the Madden NFL game franchise.
 On January 25, 1995, Electronic Arts announced that they had acquired a stake in the company.
 In September 1997, Sega announced their intentions to acquire the company; the deal was closed on May 18, 1999, and Visual Concepts switched ownership for an undisclosed sum.

 Following a June 2004 deal between Sega and Take-Two Interactive, wherein the two would co-publish and distribute titles in Visual Concepts' ESPN-based game series, rumors started spreading in December 2004, which suggested that Take-Two Interactive was planning to acquire Visual Concepts from Sega.
 On January 24, 2005, Take-Two Interactive announced to have completed a transaction of to Sega for the acquisition of Visual Concepts, its subsidiary Kush Games, and the intellectual property to the 2K franchise.
 The publisher's 2006 Form 10-K filing later showed that a total of had been paid to Sega for the acquisition of Visual Concepts and affiliated properties by January 2006.
 On January 25, 2005, the day following the acquisition, Take-Two Interactive announced their new publishing label, 2K, which would henceforth manage Visual Concepts and Kush Games.

 A March 2009 research study on Metacritic scores, conducted by GameQuarry, ranked Visual Concepts as the number one "most consistent" video game developer on the review aggregator website, with 50 out of their 72 games at the time having received an aggregated review score of 80/100 or higher.
 In August 2010, Visual Concepts laid off 30 employees due to "the need for resource alignment and better efficiency".
 In December 2018, at The Game Awards 2018, Greg Thomas was honored with the "Industry Icon" award for his 30-year services with Visual Concepts.

 2K acquired HookBang's game division, which had worked with Visual Concepts on the NBA 2K games previously, in March 2021.
 The division was rebranded as Visual Concepts Austin to continue to support Visual Concepts.
 In February 2024, an unknown number of employees at Visual Concepts Austin were affected by layoffs.